Leo Wang Lab

 Clinical Trials

-We have recently launched a new clinical trial using chimeric antigen receptor (CAR) T cells to treat pediatric patients (ages 4-25) with recurrent and refractory brain tumors.
+We recently launched a new clinical trial using chimeric antigen receptor (CAR) T cells to treat pediatric patients (ages 4-25) with recurrent and refractory brain tumors.

 Children with aggressive brain tumors have a very poor prognosis and new therapies are badly needed.
 Researchers at City of Hope have developed a promising new CAR T cell therapy that has shown remarkable clinical efficacy (Brown et al., NEJM 2016), and we are excited that our clinical trial will extend this therapy to children with neuromalignancies including (but not limited to) glioblastoma, medulloblastoma, atypical teratoid/rhabdoid tumor, ependymoma, and diffuse midline glioma/DIPG.